 Democratic Party Responds: "People Power Party's Claims Are Unreasonable"

-The People Power Party filed a criminal complaint against President Lee Jae-myung on charges of violating the Public Official Election Act, following the controversy surrounding his early voting the previous day.
-The party also submitted a complaint against an official of the National Election Commission at the polling station where President Lee cast his early vote, citing violations of the Public Official Election Act and dereliction of duty under the Criminal Act.
+The People Power Party filed a complaint against President Lee Jae-myung on May 29, alleging a violation of the Public Official Election Act in relation to the previous day's early voting controversy.
+The party also submitted a complaint against a Central Election Commission official at the polling station where President Lee cast his early vote, citing violations of the Public Official Election Act and dereliction of duty under the Criminal Act.

 Jang Dong-hyuk, Standing Election Countermeasures Committee Chairman of the People Power Party, along with lawmakers Park Joon-tae, Kim Jang-gyeom, and Choi Bo-yoon, held a press conference on the 30th in front of the Civil Complaints Office at the Seoul Metropolitan Police Agency in Jongno-gu, Seoul, before submitting a complaint accusing President Lee Jae-myung of violating the confidentiality of voting under the Public Official Election Act.
 Photo by Yonhap News